 Button Application

-Applications to the IMPRS-LM PhD program are possible only via our ONLINE PORTAL.
+Applications to the IMPRS-LM PhD program are possible only via our ONLINE PORTAL (click on the above button to start the application process).

 The entire process, from opening of our application portal to the onsite interviews, unfolds over a four-month duration.